alexbfree/thesis/src/chapter-7.md

 Better Human Data Relations as a Recursive Public{#7.8}
 -------------------------------------------------

+<span class="editnote">REMOVE REF TO PAR, ref general action research hybrid approach instead</span>
+<span class="editnote">Relatedly, with framing of the activist led nature of this work – given nascent nature of this potential community, need to flag engagement had been done with these groups more overtly as a movement (not just as research – as the author makes this division). add something reflexive, about having had contact with/been part of activist movements (esp Hestia I suppose)</span>

 Let us revisit the stance from which we approach this change.
 This PhD is grounded in participatory action research and experience-centred design [[3.2](#3.2)].
 Using a _Digital Civics_ [@vlachokyriakos2016] approach to understand people's unmet needs, we can model how the world should change.
 Such research is political [[3.2.1](#3.2.1)], seeking to correct an imbalance in the world through _adversarial design_ [@disalvo2012].
 Where Part One embraced participatory investigation, Part Two steps forward in the role of activist researcher, exploring how individuals and groups can actually change their world to meet the established understanding of what should change.

 In this, we can consider ourselves (those who pursue better HDR, or _HDR reformers_ as a shorthand) as a nascent _recursive public_ [@p2pwikiRecursivePublic].
 This term originates in the free software movement to describe: